Chicago Gift Planning Attorney for Your Estate

 Gift planning is a powerful way to better your community as well as the State of Illinois.
 However, to ensure maximum benefit for the receiving organizations and charities as well as for your estate, it is essential to properly plan these gifts.

 We at James C. Provenza & Associates have helped numerous individuals with their estate plans and charitable giving, and we ensure complete diligence and experience-backed knowledge of Illinois and federal tax laws.
-For a free consultation with us, make sure to call our Glenview, IL, law office today at (847) 729-3939.
+To consult with us, make sure to call our Glenview, IL, law office today at (847) 729-3939.